imvinojanv/BaseOS/README.md

-# minorOS-project
+# BaseOS-Project
-This repository contains files that how to implement our own os
+This project files that how to implement your<b> Own Opetaring System</b>..!